Last updated: December 10, 2025

 Ohio landlords face unique weather challenges: tornadoes sweeping through the Midwest, damaging hail, and risks from fire or vandalism.
 The property insurance section of your landlord insurance Ohio policy helps shield against these hazards, and may also pay for temporary accommodations if tenants must move out during repairs.

-Landlord insurance in Ohio is categorized into three main formsâBasic, Broad, and Specialâeach designed to address different âperilsâ (risks):
+Landlord insurance in Ohio is categorized into three main forms Basic, Broad, and Special, each designed to address different “perils” (risks):

 The most budget-friendly property insurance for Ohio landlords covers just the essential perils, including: